Tyler Everett

-Tyler Scott Everett (born November 4, 1983) is an American former professional football safety in the National Football League (NFL) for the Chicago Bears and Minnesota Vikings.
+Tyler Scott Everett (born November 4, 1983) is an American former professional football player who was a safety in the National Football League (NFL) for the Chicago Bears and Minnesota Vikings.
 He was signed by the Denver Broncos as an undrafted free agent in 2006.
-He played college football at Ohio State University.
+He played college football for the Ohio State Buckeyes.

 Early life

 Everett attended Canton McKinley High School, where he played as a running back and defensive back.
 As a junior, he rushed for over 1,300 yards.
 As a senior, he received All-Ohio honors as a defensive back.

 He accepted a football scholarship from Ohio State University.
 As a freshman, he was a backup and was part of the 2002 National Championship team.
 As a senior, he appeared in 10 games with 9 starts, collecting 33 tackles, one sack, one interception and 2 passes defensed.

 He finished his college career with 48 games (16 starts), 102 tackles, 4 interceptions, 13 passes defensed, one forced fumble and one fumble recovery.